-SecureWorks | Master Services Agreement United Kingdom
+Secureworks Master Services Agreement - United Kingdom

-THIS SECURITY SERVICES CUSTOMER MASTER SERVICES AGREEMENT (“MSA”) is entered into by and between SecureWorks Europe Limited (“SecureWorks”) and the customer entity (“Customer”) set forth in a Service Order or Statement of Work as of the Effective Date (as defined by, in respect of a Service Order, the submission to SecureWorks of a Service Order and a purchase order, and in respect of a Statement of Work, the latest date in the signature blocks in a signed Statement of Work).
-SecureWorks and Customer agree to the following terms and conditions:
+THIS SECURITY SERVICES CUSTOMER MASTER SERVICES AGREEMENT (“MSA”) is entered into by and between Secureworks Europe Limited (“Secureworks”) and the customer entity (the “Customer”) set forth in a Service Order or Statement of Work at the Effective Date (as defined by, in respect of a Service Order, the submission to SecureWorks of a Service Order and a purchase order, and, in respect of a Statement of Work, the latest date in the signature blocks in a signed Statement of Work).
+Secureworks and Customer each a “party,” together the “parties.”

 1.1 MSS Services and Consulting Services.
-During the Term (as defined in Section 3.1) and subject to the terms and conditions of this MSA, SecureWorks agrees to provide managed security services (“MSS Services”) and/or security risk consulting services (“Consulting Services”) (collectively, the “Services”) and Customer agrees to purchase such Services.
-SecureWorks may provide the Services by its Affiliates.
+During the Term (as defined in Section 3.1) and subject to the terms and conditions of this MSA, Secureworks agrees to provide managed security services (“MSS Services”) and/or security risk consulting services (“Consulting Services”) (collectively, the “Services”) and Customer agrees to purchase such Services.
+Secureworks may provide the Services by its Affiliates.
 “Affiliates” with respect to a party means any entity that, directly or indirectly, through one or more intermediaries, controls, is controlled by or is under common control with such party.

 1.3 Consulting Services.
 Specific terms and conditions relating to the Consulting Services shall be set forth in one or more statements of work (“SOW”) executed by the parties.

 1.4 Service Documents.
 The Service Order(s) and SLA relating to the MSS Services and SOW relating to the Consulting Services are collectively referred to as “Service Document(s)”.
 Each Service Document shall be a separate independent agreement which shall incorporate the terms of this MSA by reference.